 In Seoul, you can walk in and work out coming straight from a business meeting in a suit.
 Most gyms provide shorts, t-shirts and towels.
 What else do you need?
 Oh, right, shoes…well if you forgot those, be happy you’re in Korea; you can buy cheap sneakers on almost every street corner in Seoul, especially Itaewon.

 It’s time to eat lunch and since you’ve just hit the gym, you might want to stay on the healthier side (at least for this meal, indulge later)!
 Why not go for Japanese?
 One of the great things about being in Seoul is the close proximity to Japan and the vast amount of Japanese restaurants around.
-We at My Destination Seoul love Japanese for its clean taste and natural ingredients.
+We at My Guide Seoul love Japanese for its clean taste and natural ingredients.
 Located a 10 minute walk towards Noksapyeong Station, a bit tricky to find, but worth the search is Kokoro Bento, a Japanese bento lunch restaurant.
 Bento boxes typically consist of rice, vegetables and different meats, fish or tofu and soup.
 It’s healthy and delicious.

 If you’re into something non-asian, but still healthy, we recommend Santorini.
 Here you can munch on moussaka, greek salad and souvlaki chicken skewers…and by the way, their tzatiki is amazing.
 A healthy option, and definitely worth trying if you’re in the Mediterranean mood.